-Some 75% of Scotland’s land mass is under agricultural production, making the industry the single biggest determinant of the landscape we see around us.
-Scotland’s farmers, crofters and growers produce output worth around £2.3 billion a year, and are responsible for much of Scotland’s £400 million food exports, rising to £2.4 billion if whisky exports are included.
+Some 80% of Scotland’s land mass is under agricultural production, making the industry the single biggest determinant of the landscape we see around us.
+Scotland’s farmers, crofters and growers produce output worth around £2.9 billion a year, and are responsible for much of Scotland’s £5 billion food and drink exports.
+The export target for 2017 is £7.1 billion.

 The agri-food sector is now the UKs largest manufacturing sector.